loyada/typedpy/docs/structures.rst

 This structure validates itself, so that any attempt to create an invalid structure will raise an exception.

+* All fields are public, and fields names are not allowed to start with "_", since it implies non-public attributes.

 .. autoclass:: Structure